-Heitor Villa-Lobos (March 5, 1887 – November 17, 1959) was a Brazilian composer, conductor, cellist, pianist, and guitarist described as "the single most significant creative figure in 20th-century Brazilian art music".
-Villa-Lobos has become the best-known and most significant Latin American composer to date.
-He wrote numerous orchestral, chamber, instrumental and vocal works, totaling over 2000 works by his death in 1959.
+Heitor Villa-Lobos (,,; March 5, 1887 – November 17, 1959) was a Brazilian composer, conductor, cellist, pianist, and guitarist described as "the single most significant creative figure in 20th-century Brazilian art music".
+Villa-Lobos has become the best-known South American composer of all time.
+A prolific composer, he wrote numerous orchestral, chamber, instrumental and vocal works, totaling over 2000 works by his death in 1959.
 His music was influenced by both Brazilian folk music and by stylistic elements from the European classical tradition, as exemplified by his Bachianas Brasileiras (Brazilian Bachian-pieces).
 His Etudes for guitar (1929) were dedicated to Andrés Segovia, while his 5 Preludes (1940) were dedicated to his spouse Arminda Neves d’Almeida, a.k.a.
 "Mindinha."
 Both are important works in the guitar repertory.

 - Heitor Villa-Loboshttps://ichef.bbci.co.uk/images/ic/240x135/p020c2nr.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p020c2nr.jpg2014-06-04T15:57:00.000ZExploring Villa-Lobos's life through the places that were important to him.https://www.bbc.co.uk/music/audiovideo/popular/p020c2pl

 Past BBC Events

 Proms 2009: Proms Chamber Music 16 - New Generation Artists

 Keeping rhythm alive

 Shostakovich: Lady Macbeth of Mtsensk

 Shostakovich: Symphony No.11 in G minor, Op.103 ‘The Year 1905’